shivanshuraj1333/clickhuose-test/README.md

 Correctly got error for closed session: clickhouse: session is closed

 === Test Complete ===
-If you see success messages, the session functionality is working correctly!
+The session functionality is working correctly!
 ```

 ## Troubleshooting